fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 ```

 And now we can simply build and train a Keras model using these
+datasets.
-datasets.^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) All we need to do is pass the training and validation
+^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) All we need to do is pass the training and validation
 datasets to the `fit()` method, instead of `X_train, y_train`,
 `X_valid`, and
 `y_valid`: ^[5](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html){-marker